hmc-cs159-spring2016/banana/README.md

    `myparser = cky_parser.ckyparser(grammar,start_symbol)`
    `chart,mytrees = myparser.probabilistic_parse(sentence)`
    `chart,mytrees = myparser.deterministic_parse(sentence)`
-- main.py was an initial playground for figuring out the corpus,
+- main.py was an initial playground for figuring out the corpus, it became where we run things from different files together.
 - malt_parser.py
    `TODO`
 - probabilities.py takes in trees and returns a grammar, with an added shortcut